On The Surrounding Water

 As stunning as facilities are at Frederica, the surrounding river and Atlantic Ocean is a veritable playground for fishermen, boaters and adventurers.

-A limited number of home sites in Frederica offer deep water access to the historic Frederica River, which connects to the Atlantic Ocean.
-Frederica’s own 31-foot Intrepid is available for cocktail cruises, fishing excursions, a trip for lunch to one of many favorite seafood restaurants or sightseeing on the river.
+A limited number of home sites in Frederica offer deep water access to the historic Frederica River, which connects to The Intracoastal Waterway and on to the Atlantic Ocean.
+Boating in the Golden Isles is perfect for cocktail cruises, fishing excursions, a trip for lunch to one of many favorite seafood restaurants or sightseeing on the river.

 Getting to the Atlantic – and a haul of salt water fish like Mahi-Mahi, Red Snapper and Striped Bass – is as easy as booking a charter straight from Frederica.
 Our experienced coastal Georgia boatmen know the hotspots – and are skilled at putting you on top of fish offshore, near shore or in the area’s labyrinth of marshes and creeks.
 Fly fishermen aren’t left out: Redfish love rising to top water flies when the fish school in January and February.